undefinedcode0/passwordGenerator/README.md

 # passwordGenerator

+# YOU'LL NEED LIBSODIUM INSTALLED ON YOUR COMPUTER FOR NEWER AND

 ## A powerful password generator.
 ### It basically takes some letters from a list and randomizes them.
 ### But it first takes the first and second argument inputted by the user to determine the amount of passwords generated and length., and it has a chance to capatilize the letter or not.
 After this it will print the final result.